citrenolabs/marketplace/docs/response_integrations/tools_and_sdk/mp.md

-# mp: Your Google SecOps Marketplace Integration Powerhouse
+# mp: Your Google SecOps Content Hub Powerhouse

-**`mp`**, short for **`marketpalce`**, is a command-line interface (CLI) tool designed to streamline the development and maintenance of Google SecOps marketplace integrations.
+**`mp`**, short for **`marketpalce`**, is a command-line interface (CLI) tool designed to streamline the development and maintenance of Google SecOps Content Hub response integrations.
-It empowers developers by providing a unified platform for building, testing, and ensuring the quality of their integrations.
+It empowers developers by providing a unified platform for building, testing, and ensuring the quality of their response integrations.

 ## Key Features

-- **Build Integrations**: Convert non-built integrations to the format required by Google SecOps Marketplace
+- **Build Response Integrations**: Convert non-built response integrations to the format required by Google SecOps Content Hub
 - **Code Quality**: Format and lint Python code with ruff, and statically type-check with mypy
 - **Developer Workflow**: Streamline the development process with helpful commands and